 The CCAR mission and vision can be seen in everything we do, and our guiding principles are woven throughout the Recovery Coach Academy©, making it one of the most sought out recovery-oriented training programs.

 The CCAR Recovery Coach Academy© is an innovative new approach to healing people’s lives that is unlike any other training.
-Utilizing a dynamic approach to learning that blends both process and content, the CCAR Recovery Coach Academy© offers a once-in-a-lifetime experience that has been referred to as “pure recovery genius”, If you’re ready to learn, be challenged, and reap valuable rewards for life, the CCAR Recovery Coach Academy© is a must for anyone in the recovery field.”
+Utilizing a dynamic approach to learning that blends both process and content, the CCAR Recovery Coach Academy© offers a once-in-a-lifetime experience that has been referred to as “pure recovery genius”, If you’re ready to learn, be challenged, and reap valuable rewards for life, the CCAR Recovery Coach Academy© is a must for anyone in the recovery field or who cares about people who want to recover.

 Ethical Considerations for Recovery Coaches

 Recovery coaching as a peer-to-peer recovery support services has grown exponentially over the past few years.
-Over 12,500 coaches have been trained using the CCAR Recovery Coach Academy alone.
+As previously mentioned, thousands of coaches have been trained using the CCAR Recovery Coach Academy alone.
 The issue of ethical considerations has been discussed in many circles yet formal training has been lacking.
 This two day training addresses this critical need.
 Using presentations, small group work, and role play many areas will be addressed including: defining the coaching service role and functions, coaching standards, issues of vulnerability, ethical decision making, performance enhancement and legal issues.
 Space is limited.

 Understand what ethics are and why ethics are so important when performing Recovery Coach Services